eschan145/KingdomsandCastles/README.md

 A soldier is armed with a sword and a bow.
 Their damage is based on their strength and range.
 For example, an arrow would inflict more damage at close range than far range.
 They start out with twenty-four arrows (fifty for archers) and their health is set to 100.

+This game is still heavily in development.
+If you encounter any issues, post them in the Issues page.

+### Contact the maintainer
+mailto: esamuelchan@gmail.com
 ### TODO
 - [ ] Display armies
 - [x] Have soldiers decide between melee and range attacks